 Adopting a FAIR (Findable, Accessible, Interoperable, Reusable) approach and developing and using internationally recognized standards, OGS is in fact a reference point for data accessibility at an international level.
 These activities are stored and presented in two main web portals that OGS manages:

-- SNAP where over 100.000 Km of seismic lines in the Mediterranean and Black Sea area are made available a short time after acquisition, but also where it is possible to find vintage data that have been recovered from paper sections and that are extremely important because of the environmental limitations imposed on new acquisitions.
+- SNAP where over 100.000 kilometers of seismic lines in the Mediterranean and Black Sea area are made available a short time after acquisition, but also where it is possible to find vintage data that have been recovered from paper sections and that are extremely important because of the environmental limitations imposed on new acquisitions.

 All the systems managed by OGS (geophysical data distribution infrastructure of the GEO section) are fully interoperable with major data sharing initiatives at National and International level (SeaDataNet, EMODnet, NADC and similar) and are compliant with principal data and metadata standards.